robenkleene/audio-references/max/max-for-live/max-for-live-coding-guidelines.md

-# Max for Live Patch Code Standard
+# Max for Live Coding Guidelines

 - Use `CamelCase` (not `snake_case`) for patcher names
 - Sub-patcher and script files start with an upper case (e.g., `FooBar`)